iWitLab/GPTalyze/README.md

 > "As of April 2023, ChatGPT boasts about 173 million active users and 1.8 billion monthly website visits" (reported by [Nerdynav](https://nerdynav.com/chatgpt-statistics/)).

 These capabilities were not overlooked by the research community, who started leveraging ChatGPT for data analysis of various data sources, including textual unstructured data from social networks, such as Twitter.
-In this "GPTalyze" repository, we utilize ChatGPT's API for analysis of textual data, employing ChatGPT's zero-shot-like abilities to summarize the discussed topics in a textual corpus and perform other Natural Language Processing (NLP) tasks, such as sentiment analysis and emotion detection (jupyter notebook ```interact_with_chatgpt_general.ipynb```).
+In this "GPTalyze" repository, we utilize ChatGPT's API for analysis of textual data, employing ChatGPT's zero-shot-like abilities to summarize the discussed topics in a textual corpus and perform other Natural Language Processing (NLP) tasks, such as sentiment analysis and emotion detection.
 Specifically, we evaluate the interaction with ChatGPT on a publicly available Twitter dataset containing tweets about the COVID-19 pandemic.
 More information is available on the dataset's page at [Kaggle](https://www.kaggle.com/datasets/datatattle/covid-19-nlp-text-classification/) (filename is "Corona_NLP_train.csv").
 Since ChatGPT is a generic tool, (almost) any textual data from other sources can also be used for evaluation.

 Thanks to the chat interaction of ChatGPT, the usage of this repository is quite simple.
 - First, we download the textual corpus and pre-process it to be more natural for human interaction.
-This includes extracting the tweet's posted text, removing unnecessary URLs, removing special characters that may not be recognized by the chat etc.
+This includes extracting the tweet's posted text, removing unnecessary URLs, removing special characters that may not be recognized by the chat etc (jupyter notebook ```prepare_twitter_data.ipynb```).
-- Once the dataset is clean, we can call ChatGPT's API with the desired task and ask it to perform it (call limits may apply, depending on the account's pricing plan).
+- Once the dataset is clean, we can call ChatGPT's API with the desired task and ask it to perform it (jupyter notebook ```interact_with_chatgpt_general.ipynb```).
+  > [!NOTE]
+  > API call limits may apply, depending on the pricing plan registered on your OpenAI account.

 ### Setting up ChatGPT's API calls